mlegghl/hl-sfdc/README.md

 ### Configuring the new Scratch Environment

 Once you are in your scratch environment, you need to configure it.
 There are two things we need to configure:
-1. The Help Lightning enterprise and partner key
+1. The Help Lightning Site ID and partner key
 1. Adding the Help Lightning component to Cases and WorkOrders

-First to configure the Help Lightning Enterprise and Partner Key:
+First to configure the Help Lightning Site ID and Partner Key:

 1. Go to `Setup` > `Custom Code` > `Visualforce Pages`
 1. Find `HelpLightingSetup` and click on the icon of two squares with an arrow, just to the right of Security.
 This will open a preview of the page in a new tab.
-1. For `Enterprise Id`, you will need the Help Lightning Id of your enterprise in production.
+1. For `Site ID`, you will need the Help Lightning Site ID of your enterprise in production (Workspace Settings → Developer, `enterprise.id`).
 This can be found in crunch.
 1. For `Private Key`, you will need a private key for your enterprise.
 If you don't have one, you can manually create one using the Galdr admin api. *Be careful doing this, as creating a new key removes any existing keys!*
 1. Press `Save` and close the tab.